ETHICALLY PRODUCED CLOTHING – who makes our products?

 We have developed a mutually beneficial agreement, whereas they have lowered my minimum production quantities in order for me to grow my business without over committing.
 This is a very rare occurrence in this industry which I’m extremely grateful for and shows their commitment to changing the way clothes are made.
 Whereas larger high street chains can commit to huge quantities, they are also known for hard discount tactics in order to produce mass cheap items, and in return push the industry to produce more and more cheap fabrics and turn a blind eye to under paid workers.

-Another factory I produce in is based in Turkey, and even though not made from organic cotton, the cotton used to produce my t-shirts carries the OEKO-TEX certificate certifying that it has been tested for harmful substances.
+Another factory I produced in was based in Turkey, and even though not made from organic cotton, the cotton used to produce my t-shirts carries the OEKO-TEX certificate certifying that it has been tested for harmful substances.
 This factory is also a small family run business with fair working practices.

 What all this boils down to is consumer choice.
 Nobody can be forced to buy ethical and sustainable products, and we are totally aware that price tags have a lot to do with this choice.
 It is impossible to compete with big fast fashion brands, as they pay pennies for labour, mainly outsourcing to developing nations and using fabrics that leave a trail of destruction in their wake.
 It’s also worth knowing that the top 10 fashion brands made 18 billion dollars in profit in 2018.
 While the women at the bottom of this chain (80% or garment workers are female) earn on average £4 a day, big fat cat directors are sailing around in their super yachts funded from profits from modern slavery.